-Alan Liu is Distinguished Professor in the English Department at the University of California, Santa Barbara, and an affiliated faculty member of UCSB’s Media Arts & Technologygraduate program.
-Previously, he was on the faculty of Yale University’s English Department and British Studies Program.
+I am Distinguished Professor in the English Department at the University of California, Santa Barbara, where I have been since 1987.
+I am also an affiliated faculty member of UCSB’s Media Arts & Technology graduate program.
+At the beginning of my career (1979-1986), I was on the faculty of Yale University’s English Department and British Studies Program.

 I began my research in the field of British romantic literature and art.
 My first book, Wordsworth: The Sense of History (Stanford Univ.
 Press, 1989), explored the relation between the imaginative experiences of literature and history.
 In a series of theoretical essays in the 1990s, I explored cultural criticism, the “new historicism,” and postmodernism in contemporary literary studies.

 Subsequently, I was an early and now continuing voice in the “digital humanities” field.
 This started in 1994, when I created my Voice of the Shuttle Web site for humanities research.
 That was the era when I began to study information culture as a way to close the circuit between the literary or historical imagination and the technological imagination.
 In 2004, I published my The Laws of Cool: Knowledge Work and the Culture of Information (Univ. of Chicago Press).
 In 2008, I also published from Univ. of Chicago Press my Local Transcendence: Essays on Postmodern Historicism and the Database.
 A new book is forthcoming from the same press in 2018: Friending the Past: The Sense of History in the Digital Age.